Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 • What have I observed my child do when exploring their environment?
 Do they tend to listen more?
 Are they drawn by visuals?
 Or do they prefer to use movements?

-You don’t need complicated checklists to figure out your child’s preferred “intelligence” and learning style.
+You don’t need complicated checklists to figure out your child’s preferred “intelligence” or talent and learning style.
 As a parent, you intuitively know the answer to these questions.
 Take some time in your home educating reflections journal to respond to these questions.
 Once you have the preferred “intelligence” and learning styles in writing, you will be better able to plan for your child’s year (which is what’s coming up in the rest of this series).

 Resources: